If you pay attention to your car whenever you are driving, you will be the first to notice when something is starting to go wrong.

 Also, The more you know about your vehicle, the more likely you’ll be able to head off repair problems.

 Furthermore, You can detect many common vehicle problems by using your sense: eyeballing the area around your vehicle, listening for strange noises, sensing a difference in the way your vehicle handles, or even noticing unusual odors.
+However, if you can’t find anything it helps to look for a mechanic that can help you, especially one that has traders insurance so you know you both covered if something goes wrong.

 “Pay attention to what you see”